Exercises 29–34 involve large sets of data, so technology should ... | Channels for Pearson+

 1

 Step 1: Understand the problem.
-You are tasked with constructing a frequency distribution for the diastolic blood pressures of 300 subjects.
-The class width is given as 15 mm Hg, and the starting lower class limit is 40 mm Hg.
-Additionally, you need to assess whether the resulting frequency distribution resembles a normal distribution.
+You are tasked with constructing a frequency distribution for the systolic blood pressures of 300 subjects using a class width of 20 mm Hg, starting with a lower class limit of 80 mm Hg.
+Additionally, you need to assess whether the resulting distribution appears to be a normal distribution.

 Step 2: Define the class intervals.
-Start with the lower class limit of 40 mm Hg.
-Add the class width (15 mm Hg) successively to determine the upper limit of each class and the lower limit of the next class.
-For example, the first class would be 40–54 mm Hg, the second class would be 55–69 mm Hg, and so on.
-Continue this process until all data values are covered.
+Start with the lower class limit of 80 mm Hg and add the class width (20 mm Hg) to determine the upper limit of the first class.
+Continue this process to create subsequent class intervals until all data values are covered.
+For example, the first class would be 80–99 mm Hg, the second class 100–119 mm Hg, and so on.

 Step 3: Tally the data.
-Using the diastolic blood pressure data from Data Set 1, count how many data points fall into each class interval.
-This will give you the frequency for each class.
-Use technology (e.g., Excel, statistical software, or a graphing calculator) to efficiently sort and count the data.
+Using the provided data set (downloaded from TriolaStats.com), count the number of data points (frequencies) that fall within each class interval.
+This can be done using statistical software or a spreadsheet program.

 Step 4: Construct the frequency distribution table.
-Create a table with three columns: Class Interval, Frequency, and Relative Frequency (optional).
-Fill in the class intervals and their corresponding frequencies.
-If desired, calculate the relative frequency for each class by dividing the frequency of the class by the total number of data points (300).
+Create a table with columns for the class intervals, frequencies, and possibly relative frequencies (frequencies divided by the total number of data points).
+This table will summarize the distribution of the data.

 Step 5: Assess normality.
 Plot the frequency distribution as a histogram.
-Check if the histogram has a bell-shaped curve, which is characteristic of a normal distribution.
-Look for symmetry around the center and tapering tails.
-If the distribution is approximately symmetric and bell-shaped, it may resemble a normal distribution.
+A normal distribution typically appears as a symmetric, bell-shaped curve.
+Evaluate the shape of the histogram to determine if it resembles a normal distribution.
+Additionally, you can calculate measures like skewness or use statistical tests (e.g., Shapiro-Wilk test) to assess normality more formally.

 Verified video answer for a similar problem: